WalletScrutiny/WalletScrutinyCom/_android/com.tokoin.wallet.md

 ## Verdict

 Evidently, this is a **self-custodial** app.
-However, a search for its Google Play appID 'com.tokoin.wallet' on github, [did not lead to any repository containing code for the app](https://github.com/search?q=com.tokoin.wallet&type=repositories).
+However we could not find a link to the source code on their website and a search for its Google Play appID 'com.tokoin.wallet' on GitHub, [did not lead to any repository containing code for the app](https://github.com/search?q=com.tokoin.wallet&type=code).
 Thus, this app **cannot be verified**.